TrissieTheHusky/Trissie-Status/content/issues/2020-03-12-maintainance-for-server-shutdown.md

   - Trissie's File Server
 severity: disrupted
 ---
-***Monitoring -** We are currently monitoring a fix that we have implemented.*
+**\*Monitoring -** We are currently monitoring a fix that we have implemented.*

 ***Identified*** - We seem to have found the issue with our servers not wanting to start back up and are implementing a fix.

 ***Investigating* -** There is a problem with our services.
-There seems to be a issue with starting up the servers and propigating back to our main Websockets.*
+There seems to be a issue with starting up the servers and propagating back to our main Websockets.

 ***Update -*** Our servers have been shutdown.
-All of our services have propigated to the [Backup Gateway](https://statustrissiedevelopment.netlify.com/affected/backup-gateway/) Successfully.
+All of our services have propagated to the [Backup Gateway](https://statustrissiedevelopment.netlify.com/affected/backup-gateway/) Successfully.

 ***Investigating -*** We are experiencing errors due to shutting down our servers.
 We are now implementing the fixes and updating firmware.
 As well as getting ready for total shutdown.